braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/subscription_and_usage.md

 ### Usage graphs

-Here, you will find usage graphs that apply to your app groups.
+Here, you will find usage graphs that apply to your workspaces.
 You may find your own dashboard shows different usage metrics based on the products you have purchased.

 ![Usage graphs showing Monthly Active Users, Monthly Unique Visitors, and email sends][3]{: style="max-width:90%;"}

-Usage graphs like these are particularly helpful when trying to budget usage and gain a deeper understanding of what app groups contribute to overall usage.
+Usage graphs like these are particularly helpful when trying to budget usage and gain a deeper understanding of what workspaces contribute to overall usage.

 ### Contract details